Deadline

 Any ITAC implementation grant recipient paying internal staff and/or external contractors to conduct “construction, alteration, or repair work” must comply with Davis-Bacon Act (DBA) requirements to pay workers at least the prevailing wage (average wage for similarly employed workers in a given occupation in an area).
 ENERGYWERX & the DOE team will help you understand how to comply with the wage and reporting requirements and are working to make it as straightforward as possible.
 The trickiest part is generally submitting weekly payrolls for those doing the work to the free online LCP tracker.
 Note that DBA will apply only for weeks where construction/alteration/repair work is actually taking place.
 Many external contractors are familiar with the DBA process; additional costs incurred to comply with DBA can be included in project budgets and the grant application and reimbursed, up to 50%, by grant funding.
 For more information, please visit this DOE webpage.

-The current quarterly submission deadline is January 10, 2025.
-DOE will host monthly Informational Office Hours to answer any questions from potential applicants before the next quarterly submission deadline.
-We expect the next round to open early in October 2024.
-View the dates below and click the links to RSVP.
+The current quarterly submission deadline is TBD*.
+DOE will host monthly Office Hours (OH) Q&A Webinar to answer any questions from potential applicants before the next quarterly submission deadline.
+Express interest in the upcoming Informational Office Hours Sessions - Click Here to Express Interest in Participating

 Submission Deadline(s)